mixmaxhq/custody-probe/README.md

 Now if the "app" webserver crashes, custody will report "app" in state "FATAL" and will only switch back to "RUNNING" when the webserver comes back up.

+custody-probe will also, by default, reconfigure certain aspects of Node to work better in a multi-process environment; see [Configuration](#configuration) for more details and to disable these modifications.

 ## Installation

 ```sh